-Another important aspect in terms of privacy and security is NordVPN’s logging policy.
-As we covered in the verified no logs VPN guide, NordVPN is one of the few VPN services that has been verified to be truly no logs.
+Another important aspect in terms of privacy is NordVPN’s logging policy.
+NordVPN is one of the few VPN services that has had its no-logs claims audited and verified.

-Unfortunately, the auditing firm is not allowing for the public release of the results, but existing NordVPN customers can view the full report in the NordVPN member’s area.
+Existing NordVPN users can view the full report in the NordVPN member’s area.

 I obtained a copy of the audit and examined the findings.
 Here is a brief summary that I posted in the no logs VPN guide: